ekirbs/portfolio-v6/README.md

 <br>

 ---

 ## Installation

 N/A. This portfolio requires no installation.
 Just enjoy!

 <br>

 ---

 ## Usage

 The navigation bar can always be found in the top right corner of the screen.
 Just click on the menu button and a dropdown list provides links to different sections:

-  - **Home** - back to the top we go!
+- **Home** - Back to the top we go!
-  - **My Work** - a showcase of my skills and a display of the various technologies I've used so far.
+- **My Work** - A showcase of my skills and a display of the various technologies I've used so far.
-  - **About Me** - learn an little about me, where I've learned my skills, and what I've done in the past with a downloadable pdf of my resume.
+- **About Me** - Learn an little about me, where I've learned my skills, and what I've done in the past with a downloadable pdf of my resume.
-  - **Contact** - information on how where and how to find me, and a footer with some additional personal links like Instagram, LinkedIn, and GitHub.
+- **Contact Me** - Information on how where and how to find me, and a footer with some additional personal links like Instagram, LinkedIn, and GitHub.

 <br>